ARWNI2S/TheCorporateWars/tcw-draft/gameplay/main-mechanics.md

 ### Authority and Government

-The legal and political framework is no decoration; it defines what can and cannot be done.
+The legal and polítical framework is no decoration; it defines what can and cannot be done.

 Each world, sector, or alliance enforces its own laws on trade, trafficking, weapons, technology, biotechnology, AI, or slavery, among others.